Ultra980/danora-linux/README.md

     sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/ultra980/danora:20221217

 The `latest` tag will automatically point to the latest build.

+We also build rawhide (rolling) images, but these might be *very unstable*, try them at your own risk.
+    sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/ultra980/danora:rawhide

 ### Podman/Docker
 If you wish to try Danora out in a container, you can use the `ghcr.io/Ultra980/danora` prebuilt image: